Afrolumens Project home pageEnslavement

 Dushane placed a follow-up ad, dated May 26, for Dick's February escape.
 He upped the reward to three pounds, and added that Dick "took with him a good ax, stamped on one side Wallace."

 A third runaway ad for this same enslaved person was published and dated 20 April 1749, noting Harry has escaped on April 6th of that year.
 That indicates he must have been returned to Dushane after the 1748 escape, but got away again.
-The third ad gave Dushane's residence as New Castle County, Delaware.
+The third ad gave Dushane's residence as New Castle County, Delaware, and noted that Dick took a gun and ammunition with him.
+That escape notice was published in The Pennsylvania Gazette at least through mid-February 1750.

 Date of Record: 22 March, 26 May 1748, 20 April 1749